2022 AP Course Exam schedule and test-day instructions

 All students need their student ID at the test.

 Doublecheck the location of the test.
 Many tests ARE NOT at Newport.
 Students with approved SSD accommodations should look for a message from their counselor regarding test location.

-College & Career testing opportunities for Newport students–many free
+College & Career testing opportunities for Newport students

-- Those administered during “Super Wednesday” in mid October are free.
+- Tests administered during “Super Wednesday” in mid October and SAT School Day for Juniors are free.

 - Students pay a fee for each Advanced Placement (AP) exam they take in May.
 Many colleges will grant course credits to students based on their scores on these exams.
 (Check with each college for its policy.)

 - We offer scholarships for AP exams to students receiving Free & Reduced-Price food supports based on family income.